Here2ServeU/puppet-website-aws/README.md

 ## Project Overview

-This hands-on project sets up a Puppet cluster with one controller node and two worker nodes (Amazon Linux and Ubuntu) on AWS.
+This hands-on project uses a Puppet cluster with one controller node and two worker nodes (Amazon Linux and Ubuntu) on AWS.
 The project includes an HTML form (webapp/index.html) for users to enroll in DevOps and Cloud courses at T2S.
 The setup process is automated using setup-puppet-cluster.sh, and resources can be cleaned up using destroy-puppet-cluster.sh.

 ---

 ## Steps to Complete the Project

 ### 1. Set Up the Puppet Cluster
-- Use the setup-puppet-cluster.sh script to provision the Puppet Controller and two worker nodes (Amazon Linux and Ubuntu) on AWS.
+- Use the **setup-puppet-cluster.sh** script to provision the Puppet Controller and two worker nodes (Amazon Linux and Ubuntu) on AWS.
 - The script creates the necessary security group, PEM key, and EC2 instances.

 ### 2. Configure Puppet Master on the Controller Node